-Studies have found antipsychotics should be considered as a last resort to temper abusive behavior in someone with Alzheimer’s or related dementia, but the drugs still have a role in treatment.
-Antipsychotics have been prescribed to address symptoms including those listed above and also inappropriate social behaviors, oppressive anxiety, and even physical motions that are repetitive and worrisome, like tremors or hand-kneading.
+Studies have found antipsychotics should be considered as a last resort to temper abusive behavior in someone with Alzheimer’s or related dementia.
+Antipsychotics have been prescribed to address symptoms of physical abuse, verbal abuse, inappropriate social behaviors, oppressive anxiety, and even repetitive physical motions like tremors or hand-kneading.

 After the FDA issued its warning, first in 2005 and again in subsequent years, the number of prescriptions of these drugs for symptoms of dementia decreased, but many doctors still say antipsychotics are appropriate in extreme cases.
-The American Psychiatric Association responded to the FDA’s warning by stating publicly that there are times when treating the risky behaviours of dementia patients with antipsychotics is appropriate, “with the right precautions and under the right circumstances.”
+The American Psychiatric Association responded to the FDA’s warning by stating publicly that there are times when treating the risky behaviors of dementia patients with antipsychotics is appropriate, “with the right precautions and under the right circumstances.”

 Use the lowest possible doses for the shortest amount of time to decrease risk from side effects (more on side effects below).
 Halving a pill, for instance, will make the drug less risky and it still may have some effect.
 Caregivers are advised to start with the lowest possible dose and then monitor behavior.
 If troubling symptoms persist, then you can slightly up the dosage.
 Repeat this pattern consistently to find the right balance between effectiveness and side effects.

-Crucially for people with Alzheimer’s or related dementia, studies have found an increased likelihood of femur fractures.
+Especially for people with Alzheimer’s or related dementia, studies have found an increased likelihood of femur fractures.
 The combined side effects of sedation and shakiness mean an elderly person on antipsychotics can be prone to falling, and a bad fall can break the bone above the knee.

 The potential for blood clots and stroke increases when a person is taking antipsychotics, and mortality rates on these drugs are increased almost double for users over 65.